RTEMS/rtems-docs/c-user/timer/directives.rst

     This parameter is the timer identifier.

 ``the_info``
     This parameter is the pointer to a timer information variable.
-The information about the timer will be stored in this variable, in case of a successful operation.
+When the directive call is successful, the information about the timer will be stored in this variable.

 .. rubric:: DESCRIPTION: